-Because of the vacuum, patients will feel slight pressure on the area that is being treated.
-The laser beam can slightly sting, but cool temperatures will be applied between pulses to help with the patient’s discomfort.
+The laser beam can sting, but cool temperatures can be applied between pulses to help with the patient’s discomfort.
 The application of cold blast also minimizes side effects high temperatures may cause.
+If desired patients may use the Zimmer Cooler which provides a cold blast of air to ease any discomfort.
 Sessions may last from 15 minutes up to an hour for larger areas, such as the back.
 Although patients can resume normal activity after treatment, the treated area will look and feel similar to a sunburn.
 Patients should avoid exercise for about 24 hours to allow the skin to calm, and sun exposure should be avoided during treatment.

 Plan Your Procedure